udacity/nd325-c1-implementing-privacy-in-software-applications/project/README.md

 ### Introduction

-After many years of deep civil unrest among disputing factions of human colonists of Mars, finally, a peace deal has been struck and the Republic of Mars has been formed.
+After many years of deep civil unrest among disputing factions of colonists of Mars, finally, a peace deal has been struck and the Republic of Mars has been formed.
 When creating the republic, the colonists have agreed to hold elections to choose their leader, the Chancellor of the Republic of Mars (COTREM), every 5 years, by simple popular vote.